A man looks down at the cell phone he’s holding.

 1. Discover provides your FICO® Score 8, which is one of the company’s most widely used scoring models, according to FICO.
 Lenders use several different kinds of FICO® Scores, depending on the type of loan they provide.

 2. Discover provides your score from data on your TransUnion® credit report.
-Scores may vary when using data from a different credit reporting agency, like Experian or Equifax because each credit bureau uses a different scoring model, and not all lenders share the same financial information with all the credit bureaus.
+Scores may vary when using data from a different credit reporting agency, like Experian or Equifax, because each credit bureau uses a different scoring model, and not all lenders share the same financial information with all of the credit bureaus.

 3. The score Discover provides is a calculation based on your information at a moment in time and will often vary from month to month.
 Be sure to note your “as of” date when you view your score.